King Kong (2005 film): Music

-The original score was initially set to composed by Howard Shore and has written several cues for the film.
+The original score was initially set to be composed by Howard Shore, who had written several cues for the film.
 Due to creative differences with Jackson, Shore opted out of the project in October 2005 and subsequently James Newton Howard replaced him.
 With scoring beginning by late-October 2005, Howard had only five weeks to work on the film, as a result, he found the film "hardest to compose".
 Recording sessions took place at the Sony Scoring Stage, California and Todd-AO, Los Angeles, consisting of 108-piece orchestra and 40-member choir, and a varied range of instruments used.

 The film's soundtrack includes Al Jolson's recording of "I'm Sitting on Top of the World", Peggy Lee's "Bye Bye Blackbird", and some themes from Max Steiner's soundtrack for the original 1933 film.
-The score was released on December 7, 2005, by Decca Records to positive response.
+The score was released on 7 December 2005, by Decca Records to positive response.
 Howard's score was later nominated for the Golden Globe Award for Best Original Score.